keekyslusus/EvilAssTwitchChatOverlay/README.md

 - ignore list

 ## Configuration:
-- open `config.js` and follow the instructions
+- open `config.js` in text editor and follow the instructions
 - add `index.html` as a local file in OBS